benf549/CARPdock/README.md

-# Comprehensive Assessment of Rigid Poses (CARP) Dock
+# Comprehensive Assessment of Rigid Poses Docking (CARPdock)

 Can be used to quickly generate starting poses for [NISE](https://github.com/polizzilab/NISE).